junxit/us-congress-code/title-26/chapter-1/sec-280c.md

 (Added Pub.
 L. 95–30, title II, § 202(c)(1), May 23, 1977, 91 Stat.
 147; amended Pub.
 L. 95–600, title III, § 322(d)(1), Nov.
 6, 1978, 92 Stat.
 2838; Pub.
 L. 96–178, § 6(c)(4), Jan.
 2, 1980, 93 Stat.
 1298; Pub.
 L. 96–222, title I, § 103(a)(7)(D)(iv), Apr.
 1, 1980, 94 Stat.
 212; Pub.
 L. 97–414, § 4(b)(1), (2)(A), Jan.
 4, 1983, 96 Stat.
 2055; Pub.
 L. 98–369, div.
 A, title IV, § 474(r)(10), July 18, 1984, 98 Stat.
 841; Pub.
 L. 99–514, title II, § 231(d)(3)(E), title XVIII, § 1847(b)(8), Oct.
 22, 1986, 100 Stat.
 2179, 2856; Pub.
 L. 100–647, title IV, § 4008(a), Nov.
 10, 1988, 102 Stat.
 3652; Pub.
 L. 101–239, title VII, §§ 7110(c)(1), 7814(e)(2)(A), Dec.
 19, 1989, 103 Stat.
 2325, 2413; Pub.
 L. 103–66, title XIII, §§ 13302(b)(1), 13322(c)(1), Aug.
 10, 1993, 107 Stat.
 555, 563; Pub.
 L. 104–188, title I, § 1205(d)(7), Aug.
 20, 1996, 110 Stat.
 1776; Pub.
 L. 106–170, title V, § 502(c)(2), Dec.
 17, 1999, 113 Stat.
 1919; Pub.
 L. 106–554, § 1(a)(7) [title III, § 311(a)(1)], Dec.
 21, 2000, 114 Stat.
 2763, 2763A–639; Pub.
 L. 108–357, title III, § 339(c), Oct.
 22, 2004, 118 Stat.
 1484; Pub.
 L. 109–135, title I, § 103(b)(2), title II, § 201(b)(2), Dec.
 21, 2005, 119 Stat.
 2595, 2607; Pub.
 L. 109–432, div.
 A, title IV, § 405(c), Dec.
 20, 2006, 120 Stat.
 2957; Pub.
 L. 110–172, § 7(a)(1)(B), Dec.
 29, 2007, 121 Stat.
 2481; Pub.
 L. 110–234, title XV, § 15343(c), May 22, 2008, 122 Stat.
 1519; Pub.
 L. 110–245, title I, § 111(c), June 17, 2008, 122 Stat.
 1635; Pub.
 L. 110–246, § 4(a), title XV, § 15343(c), June 18, 2008, 122 Stat.
 1664, 2281; Pub.
 L. 111–148, title I, §§ 1401(b), 1421(d)(1), title IX, § 9023(c)(2), title X, § 10105(e)(3), Mar.
 23, 2010, 124 Stat.
 219, 242, 880, 906; Pub.
 L. 115–97, title I, §§ 13001(b)(1)(A), 13206(d)(2), 13401(b), 13403(d)(1), Dec.
 22, 2017, 131 Stat.
 2096, 2112, 2133, 2137; Pub.
 L. 115–141, div.
 U, title IV, § 401(a)(62), (d)(3)(B)(iii), (6)(B)(iv), Mar.
 23, 2018, 132 Stat.
 1187, 1209, 1211.)

 ## Notes

-1 See Amendment of Subsection (c) note below.

-### Amendment of Subsection (c)

-Pub.
-L. 115–97, title I, § 13206(d)(2), (e), Dec.
-22, 2017, 131 Stat.
-2112, 2113, amended subsection (c) of this section, applicable to amounts paid or incurred in taxable years beginning after Dec.
-31, 2021.
-After amendment, subsection (c) reads as follows: (c) Credit for increasing research activities (1) In general If— (A) the amount of the credit determined for the taxable year under section 41(a)(1), exceeds (B) the amount allowable as a deduction for such taxable year for qualified research expenses or basic research expenses, the amount chargeable to capital account for the taxable year for such expenses shall be reduced by the amount of such excess.
-(2) Election of reduced credit (A) In general In the case of any taxable year for which an election is made under this paragraph— (i) paragraph (1) shall not apply, and (ii) the amount of the credit under section 41(a) shall be the amount determined under subparagraph (B).
-(B) Amount of reduced credit The amount of credit determined under this subparagraph for any taxable year shall be the amount equal to the excess of— (i) the amount of credit determined under section 41(a) without regard to this paragraph, over (ii) the product of— (I) the amount described in clause (i), and (II) the maximum rate of tax under section 11(b).
-(C) Election An election under this paragraph for any taxable year shall be made not later than the time for filing the return of tax for such year (including extensions), shall be made on such return, and shall be made in such manner as the Secretary may prescribe.
-Such an election, once made, shall be irrevocable.
-(3) Controlled groups Paragraph (3) of subsection (b) shall apply for purposes of this subsection.
-See 2017 Amendment notes below.

 ### Editorial Notes